 Too often, efforts to end debt crises have been little more than a palliative, and the debt overhang from one crisis contributes to the next, as seen until recently in Greece.
 Both private and sovereign debt have increased substantially since the 2008 crisis, with inadequate deleveraging.
 This debt overhang leaves countries vulnerable and with limited maneuverability to address the next crisis.

-A panel of experts will reflect on how lessons from past crises can help bankers, policymakers, and others resolve future crises with the least possible damage.
-A question and answer session, along with a book signing, will follow.
+A panel of experts reflected on how lessons from past crises can help bankers, policymakers, and others resolve future crises with the least possible damage.
+A question and answer session, along with a book signing, followed.

 Vice President, Equitable Growth, Finance, and Institutions - World Bank Group